gingeleski/spring-petclinic/readme.md

 ## Running petclinic locally

-**Note this README part needs to be updated because I ported building to Gradle.**

-Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
+Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using Gradle.
 You can build a jar file and run it from the command line:

 ```
 git clone https://github.com/spring-projects/spring-petclinic.git
 cd spring-petclinic
-./mvnw bootJar
+./gradlew bootJar
 java -jar build/libs/*.jar
 ```